-Dr. Jeremy S. Jordan joined the School of Tourism and Hospitality Management faculty in 2008m after having served as Assistant Professor and Program Coordinator of the Sport Administration Program at the University of Miami.
+Dr. Jeremy S. Jordan joined the School of Sport, Tourism and Hospitality Management in 2008 after having served as the assistant professor and program coordinator of the Sport Administration Program at the University of Miami.

 Dr. Jordan’s research focuses on the community benefits of mass participant sport events.
 Specifically, his research examines consumer expectations and satisfaction, motives for participation, commitment to the event and/or activity, and economic activity, all within the theoretical framework of involvement.
 Community-based mass participant sport events have the capacity to stimulate new money into the host economy, create and reinforce business opportunities, and facilitate social cohesion.
 However, there is need to conduct research in this area as empirical evidence supporting such claims is lacking.

 Published manuscripts by Dr. Jordan have appeared in the Journal of Sport Management; Journal of Leisure Research; Sport Management Review; Leisure Sciences; Tourism Management, Current Issues in Tourism, European Sport Management Quarterly, and Sport Marketing Quarterly.
 Dr. Jordan has also made scholarly presentations at a number of academic conferences including the North American Society for Sport Management, European Association for Sport Management and the American Alliance for Health, Physical Education, Recreation, and Dance.
 Currently, Dr. Jordan serves as a member of the editorial board for the Journal of Sport Management and Sport and Entertainment Review.
 Dr. Jordan received the STHM Outstanding Research Award in 2012 and is a Research Fellow in the North American Society for Sport Management.